VISITORS' GALLERY

 range "T" version, with active circuits, a scalloped maple fretboard,

 and Schaller Floyd Rose vibrato.
-It was fitted with a humbucking picup
+It was fitted with a humbucking pickup at the

 "Special T" had two humbucking pickups.)
-This example is part
+Photos courtesy of Norbert

 The Strat bodied version of the guitar above, again with